newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/certificate-good-standing-foreign.md

 required: true
 formName: ""
 ---
-You will need to obtain a `Certificate of Good Standing|good-standing` from your State of incorporation to [Form Your Business](form-business-entity-foreign).
+You will need to obtain a `Certificate of Good Standing|good-standing` from your State of incorporation to [Authorize Your Business](form-business-entity-foreign) in New Jersey.

 The Certificate from the business's home state cannot be dated more than 30 days before the date you plan to submit your formation application.